Your content needs to be thought-provoking, meaningful, and it must resonate with your target audience

 - You lack objectivity.
 In other words, you’re the DNA your business needs to survive, but you’re so close to the heart of it, and so knowledgeable, you simply can’t write effectively about it to your target audience.
 Sometimes, we need a friend or colleague to point out to us that which we cannot readily identify.
 When it comes to writing content about your firm or industry, the same truth applies.
 It could be that something your company does which might seem trivial or unimportant to you may be what dazzles and delights your customers.

 - Your approach to marketing is flawed.
 You need to know who your target audience is, what they care about and the issues they need to solve, and how your products and services can help them overcome their challenges and reach their goals.
 But are all of your marketing efforts in-synch?
 Are your marketing campaigns tied to achievable goals?
-Are you speaking the language of your customers and leveraging search engine optimization (SEO) best practices to ensure your website ranks high in organic searches?
+Are you speaking the language of your customers and leveraging search engine optimization (SEO) best practices in order to ensure your website ranks high in organic searches?
 Your marketing messages (in whatever form) need to be as smooth as silk and should feature a takeaway or call-to-action that matters to your audience.
 In general, it’s critical to understand that writing or producing content is but one important part of a holistic marketing strategy.

 The Quality of Your Content Impacts Your Site’s Performance